Andrew20371160/Projects/Digital Logic Designer/readme.md

+8/7/2024 (thesse aren't upadtes I've redesigned the whole project) will post updates tomorrow. if you are intested you can run and test for yourself I've introduced a wiring system so all previous problems are gone. saving and loading with wiring of the whole system saved aswell.

+feel free to use any code.

 7/28/2024 huge updates:
 1-added save and load
   save allows you to save the whole board in a series of trees (check the documentation)